geosolutions-it/geoserver/geoserver/doc/en/user/source/community/netcdf-ghrsst/index.rst

 ------------

-As a community module, the package needs to be downloaded from the `nightly builds <https://build.geoserver.org/geoserver/>`_, picking the community folder of the corresponding GeoServer series (e.g. if working on GeoServer master nightly builds, pick the zip file form ``master/community-latest``).
+As a community module, the package needs to be downloaded from the `nightly builds <https://build.geoserver.org/geoserver/>`_, picking the community folder of the corresponding GeoServer series (e.g. if working on the GeoServer main development branch nightly builds, pick the zip file form ``main/community-latest``).

 To install the module, unpack the zip file contents into GeoServer own ``WEB-INF/lib`` directory and restart GeoServer.